 It seems wise and it's also enjoyable to archive and present some of my banjo work.
 Hope you enjoy it, too!

-A RECENT ACCOMPLISHMENT
+A SURPRISING ACCOMPLISHMENT

 Using my interests in music and history, and through my involvement with the Smartsville Church Restoration group, I perform a historical impersonation of Lotta Crabtree.